 The relatively low cost and convenience of over-the-counter (OTC) drugs encourage people to self-diagnose and self-treat without ever visiting a doctor for an evaluation and/or prescription.
 PR Newswire cites data that estimates 81 percent of adults in the United States turn to OTC medications to treat minor conditions.
 Indeed, the growing OTC market may reach over $491 billion by 2024.

 However, OTC products are not necessarily risk-free.
 While our practice does not necessarily represent individuals harmed by taking these products, the unintended consequences of using OTC remedies have touched many of our clients and their families.
-Contact The Law Offices of George Salinas for further legal advice.
+Contact George Salinas Injury Lawyers for further legal advice.

 Consumers Assume That OTC Medications Are Safe